MonoHelixLabs/MonoHelixLabs.github.io/_posts/2017-02-23-building-smart-mirror-version-1.markdown

 <h3>Background</h3>

-A smart mirror can be loosly defined as a mirror that is able to display information or allows for some kind of interaction, for example by voice, touch or hand-gestures.
+A smart mirror can be loosely defined as a mirror that is able to display information or allows for some kind of interaction, for example by voice, touch or hand-gestures.
 Many of the home-built smart mirrors are powered either by a Raspberry Pi or an Android tablet.
 Common use cases are presenting time, weather forecast, latest news, traffic information, calendars, and any other information that can improve the routine of getting up in the morning and/or preparing to go out.

 There are many smart mirrors DIY projects shared over the internet (check this <a href="https://dk.pinterest.com/paulapetcu/smart-mirrors/" target="_blank">Pinterest board</a> cataloging some of them), and the interest in smart mirrors has clearly increased over time.
 Here is Google's trend analysis of the search term "smart mirror" from 2004 until now, measured in percentage of interest over time relative to the highest point of interest: